 As long as I can remember, my husband and I have enjoyed exploring neighborhoods wherever we travel.
 In our early years, we spent a lot of time in Pittsburgh, exploring Squirrel Hill, Mount Washington and the Golden Triangle.
-Today, we share our love of exploration with our kids, most recently in Tampa, Florida.
+Today, we share our love of exploration with our kids, most recently in Tampa, Florida and historic Ybor City.

 Ybor City’s La Tropicana

 Start your day in Ybor City with café con leche at La Tropicana, and don’t let the decor fool you!
-The food here is authentic.
+The food here is amazing.

-At first, we wondered what we had gotten ourselves into — the place obviously has not been remodeled in decades.
+At first, we wondered what we had gotten ourselves into as the place obviously has not been remodeled in decades.
 Yet, it was packed with locals who obviously enjoy the food, the café con leche, and the fellowship.
-Then we found out the restaurant only takes cash — serious throwback!
+Then we found out the restaurant only takes cash, a serious throwback!
 After a quick run to the ATM, we ordered the café con leche.
 Delicious!

 Ybor City Saturday Market

-Since our trip to Paris in 2012, we can’t say no to an open air market, so we visited the Ybor City Saturday Market.
+Since visiting Paris in 2012, we can’t say no to an open air market.
+So, we visited the historic Ybor City Saturday Market.
 We enjoyed fresh bread, locally grown produce and the relaxed atmosphere of the market.

-Ellie demonstrated her hooping prowess at the Hoopy Frood tent.
+Ellie demonstrated her hooping prowess at a hula hoop vendor’s tent.
 Not only were these hand-crafted hoops sturdier than store-bought hoops, they were clearly created with love.
 Caroline, the hoopcrafter, and her assistants made Ellie feel so special.

 Centro Ybor